 population of 47M people.
 The main currency is Kenyan Shilling.
 The languages

 spoken are English and Swahili.
 Automatic teller machines are rare in Kenya.
-Current travel safety advice is Exercise a high degree of caution.
+Current travel safety advice is Do not travel.
 Get other useful information like socket plugs, SIM cards and emergency numbers.

 🛡️ Travel safety